-This occurs when an Adviser is advising, or has previously advised, another student who is involved in the same issue, and there is a conflict between them e.g. students involved in a same academic misconduct investigation, students in opposite sides of a complaint or non-academic misconduct, flatmates in conflict.
+This occurs when an Adviser is advising, or has previously advised, another student who is involved in the same issue, and there is a conflict between them e.g. two or more students involved in a same case of academic collusion, students in opposite parties of a complaint or non-academic misconduct, flatmates in conflict.

 Any adviser identifying a student-on-student conflict should inform the relevant student(s) that they cannot continue to support them, and the case will be allocated to a different adviser if possible.
-No discussion on the case can take place between advisers.
+No discussion on the case can take place between the advisers involved.